MrIbrahem/mdwiki.org_scripts/docs/replace_newapi_by_api_services.md

 -   Prioritize production-safe migration practices.
 -   Highlight hidden edge cases and operational concerns.
 -   Structure the response with clear headings and tables.
--   Assume this migration will be executed in a large production system with active users.
+-   Assume this migration will be executed in a large production Flask production system with active users.

 ```